noubarhanno/React-Native-Guess_Game/README.md

 # how to run on real device
 - install expo Client on your mobile
-- when you run `npm start` the browser will open and will open Expo developer tool and you can see a barcode
+- when you run `npm start` the browser will open Expo developer Tool , and down in the same page you can see a barcode leading to the application
-- open expo client on your mobile and scan the barcode to open the app
+- open expo client on your mobile and scan the barcode then the app automatically will open
-- make sure that you are connected to the same network to open